-The discussions herein about the Bond Resolution and the Continuing Disclosure Certificate are brief outlines of certain provisions thereof.
-Such outlines do not purport to be complete and for full and complete statements of such provisions reference is made to such documents.
-Copies of these documents mentioned are available from the Underwriter and following delivery of the Bonds will be on file at the offices of the Paying Agent in Dallas, Texas.
+The reference herein to the Bond Resolution and the Continuing Disclosure Certificate are brief outlines of certain provisions thereof.
+Such outlines do not purport to be complete and for full and complete statements of such provisions reference is made to said documents.
+Copies of the documents mentioned under this heading are available from the Underwriter and following delivery of the Series A Bonds will be on file at the offices of the Paying Agent in Dallas, Texas.

 References are also made herein to certain documents and reports relating to the District; such references are brief summaries and do not purport to be complete or definitive.
-Copies of such documents are available upon written request to the District.
+Copies of such documents are available from upon written request to the District.

 Any statements in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Official Statement is not to be construed as a contract or agreement between the District and the purchasers or Owners of any of the Bonds.
+This Official Statement is not to be construed as a contract or agreement between the District and the purchasers or Owners of any of the Series A Bonds.